Forex Tutorial -Getting Started on Forex-Investors.com

 Forex Trading Strategy

-• a detailed trading plan that contains objectives, taxes, and a time horizon
+• A detailed trading plan outlining objectives, taxes, and time horizons

-• money management (MM) that includes trade sizes, rules to limit risk exposure, and conditions to achieve portfolio diversification
+• Money management (MM), covering trade sizes, risk limits, and portfolio diversification

 Forex Pairs Volatility and Typical Spreads

-The most traded pairs enjoy high liquidity and thus considerably lower spreads.
+The most traded Forex pairs benefit from high liquidity, resulting in significantly lower spreads.

 Currency Pair